On the occasion of Human Rights Day

 Editor, Springer Nature

 There’s a cliché that says: It’s darkest before the dawn.
 Each year on 10 December, we commemorate the anniversary of the 1948 Universal Declaration of Human Rights.
-Today, 76 years later, this year’s Human Rights Day theme is, “Our Rights, Our Future, Right Now.”
+Today, 77 years later, this year’s Human Rights Day theme is, “Our Everyday Essentials.”
 And Springer Nature, as part of our focus on the UN Sustainable Development Goals (SDGs), actively supports researchers working directly on these issues.

 The Intersection of Human Rights Day and SDG 16: Peace, Justice, and Strong Institutions